One of the questions we hear around Australia and New Zealand’s stakeholder engagement community is “does online engagement mean social media”?

 Think of online and digital media like walking into a shoe shop.
-There’s lots of choice.

 Some are designed for everyday use.
 Some are for special occasions.
 Others are hard-wearing, designed for the long haul and almost never have to be replaced.
-Then there are the must-haves because, well, you’re expected to have them.
+Then there are the must-haves for online engagement because, well, you’re expected to have them.

-- Interactive Images – rather than a static image, clients are creating interactive images or maps that you can click on and get access to a video, facts, link to another URL, or a “contact us” form.
+Rather than a static image, clients are creating interactive images or maps that you can click on and get access to a video, facts, link to another URL, or a “contact us” form.

-- Live Polling – poll a group at engagement events where the results show in real time and can be discussed afterwards.
+Poll a group at engagement events where the results show in real time and can be discussed afterwards.
 It’s being used in everything from waste industry forums, to housing policy forums, to deliberative forums.